 Also in this year, a major project is carried out in association with one of these research areas, with the student working within world-leading research groups.
 Through this project students gain an intensive insight into modern scientific research.

 Students can also undertake projects with an outside organisation or company provided the research is approved by the Director of Education.
+Examples include the Central Laser Facility in Oxfordshire, England, local engineering firms and the Northern Ireland Regional Cancer Centre.
 Some projects may result in publications in national and international scientific journals.

 School of Maths and Physics